 For instance, you can’t have a product priced at $100 on your official website, and then have the same product being sold at $50 on Amazon by a third-party retailer.

 In cases like these, your customers could feel you are trying to rip them off by inflating your prices.
-They might even decide to not buy anything from your brand after all, doubting the quality of your products.
-With MAP policies, you can make sure that no third-party retailer prices your products too low and your brand value is always maintained.
+They might even decide to not buy anything from your brand, after all, doubting the quality of your products.
+With MAP policies, you can make sure that no third-party Amazon retailer prices your products too low and that your brand value is always maintained.